Lake Tritonis: Location

+The location is unclear.
+The lake is mentioned as being in Libya, a land the ancient Greeks believed encircled their world, "washed on all sides by the sea", Herodotus said, "except where it is attached to Asia".
+"In their knowledge, Libya extended from Ancient Egypt, the Nile Valley and its basin, Algeria and along the south of Ancient Egypt."

+Both Herodotus in the fifth century B.C. and Diodorus in the first century A.D. described the lake.
+In the Periplus of Pseudo-Scylax, which is thought to date from the mid-4th century BC, it is said to have a circumference of 1000 stadia, suggesting an area of about 2300 km2, similar to Lake Kivu.
+Herodotus assumed that there would have to be a large river flowing into it, which he called the Triton.

+Modern scholars have connected Tritonis to the lagoon of the Gulf of Boughrara, which feeds into the Gulf of Gabès in modern Tunisia, or to the Golfo di Cagliari in Sardinia.

 History

 The name of the lake appears in discussion of the geography related in Greek mythology.

 When Athena is addressed as Athene Tritogeneia ("born of Trito"), the archaic epithet is explained by the episode where, having sprung fully formed from the head—or thigh—of Zeus—who had swallowed her pregnant mother to prevent his own downfall from the rule over the current Greek pantheon by her progeny, as predicted—the goddess was escorted to Lake Trito and attended to by the nymphs.
 A different interpretation, taking into consideration much earlier Greek and Minoan myths, leads translator Robert Graves to suggest that the reverse direction of religious influence occurred, with Neith being the deity who influenced development of the Greek concept for the goddess Athene.
-Neith was an ancient deity when first appearing in the earliest Egyptian pantheon, and is suspected to have originated among the Berbers.
+Neith was an ancient deity when first appearing in the earliest Egyptian pantheon.